Skip to yearly menu bar Skip to main content

 West Ballroom A-D #5608

-The goal of this paper is to investigate the complexity of gradient algorithms when learning sparse functions (juntas).
+Abstract: The goal of this paper is to investigate the complexity of gradient algorithms when learning sparse functions (juntas).
 We introduce a type of Statistical Queries ($\mathsf{SQ}$), which we call Differentiable Learning Queries ($\mathsf{DLQ}$), to model gradient queries on a specified loss with respect to an arbitrary model.
-We provide a tight characterization of the query complexity of $\mathsf{DLQ}$ for learning the support of a sparse function over generic product distributions in terms of a certain ``leap exponent'' of the target function (or distribution more generally).
+We provide a tight characterization of the query complexity of $\mathsf{DLQ}$ for learning the support of a sparse function over generic product distributions.
 This complexity crucially depends on the loss function.
 For the squared loss, $\mathsf{DLQ}$ matches the complexity of Correlation Statistical Queries $(\mathsf{CSQ})$—potentially much worse than $\mathsf{SQ}$.
-On the other hand, for simple `generic’ loss functions such as the $\ell_1$ loss, $\mathsf{DLQ}$ always achieves the same complexity as $\mathsf{SQ}$.
-Finally, we provide evidence that $\mathsf{DLQ}$ can indeed capture learning with (stochastic) gradient descent by showing it correctly describes the complexity of learning with a two-layer neural network in the mean field regime and linear scaling.
+But for other simple loss functions, including the $\ell_1$ loss, $\mathsf{DLQ}$ always achieves the same complexity as $\mathsf{SQ}$.
+We also provide evidence that $\mathsf{DLQ}$ can indeed capture learning with (stochastic) gradient descent by showing it correctly describes the complexity of learning with a two-layer neural network in the mean field regime and linear scaling.

 Live content is unavailable.
 Log in and register to view live content